Tereza Mirzoyan: Life and work

 Mirzoyan is an author of numerous sculptures and monumental works both in Armenia and abroad.
-When creating sculptural works, she worked with various materials, including marble, bronze, tuff, porcelain, wood, basalt, etc.
+When creating sculptural works, she worked with various materials, including marble, bronze, tuff, porcelain, wood, and basalt.

 She was awarded with numerous awards, medals, certificates of honor and prizes from the USSR, the Armenian SSR, Armenia and foreign countries.

+Death

 Tereza Mirzoyan died on 7 August 2016 at the age of 94.

 Pedagogical career

 Mirzoyan has devoted more than 55 years to teaching at the Art Institute (now the Yerevan State Academy of Fine Arts).
 Over the years, Mirzoyan contributed to the artistic, professional and moral education of many generations of Armenian sculptors.
 Among her students are world-famous sculptors and professional teachers.
 Mirzoyan was a teacher of Armenian sculptor Zaven Koshtoyan.